Chapter 28. Triggering scripts for cluster events

 myalert from the configuration.

-There are three types of Pacemaker alerts: node alerts, fencing alerts, and resource alerts.
+There are three types of Pacemaker cluster alerts: node alerts, fencing alerts, and resource alerts.
 The environment variables that are passed to the alert agents can differ, depending on the type of alert.
-Table 26.2, “Environment Variables Passed to Alert Agents” describes the environment variables that are passed to alert agents and specifies when the environment variable is associated with a specific alert type.
+The following table describes the environment variables that are passed to alert agents and specifies when the environment variable is associated with a specific alert type.

 | || |